Judith A. Rubin: Life and work

 In 1964, Rubin met Fred Rogers through Dr. McFarland.
 Rogers invited Rubin to be on his new public television program, Mister Rogers' Neighborhood.
 Rubin appeared as the "art lady" for three years (1966-1969) and used her segments to communicate the therapeutic value of art to viewers.
-Rubin also gained exposure to film making during this time which influenced her later work.
+Rubin also gained exposure to filmmaking during this time, which influenced her later work.

 Rubin established an art program for physically-disabled children in 1967 and met with child psychiatrist, Dr. Marvin Shapiro, in 1968 to join an Expressive Arts Study Group at the Pittsburgh Child Guidance Center.
 Rubin enrolled in the Pittsburgh Psychoanalytic Institute, training first in adult and then in child psychoanalysis and met the dissertation requirement by writing her book Child Art Therapy.
 She completed her Ph.D. in Counseling Psychology from the University of Pittsburgh in 1976 and earned her licensure as a psychologist in 1979.
 She completed post-doctoral work at the Pittsburgh Psychoanalytic Institute in 1983.

-Judith Rubin has contributed to the field of art therapy by serving in a number of professional positions as well as writing numerous articles, books, lectures and films.
+Rubin has contributed to the field of art therapy by serving in a number of professional positions as well as writing numerous articles, books, lectures and films.
 Rubin became a Registered Art Therapist (ATR) in 1970 and a Board Certified Art Therapist (ATR-BC) in 1994.
 She served on the American Art Therapy Association (AATA) board from 1973 to 1979, including as president from 1977 to 1979.
 In 1981, she received the award for Honorary Life Member.

 In addition to her writing, Rubin has worked in private practice and has taught at many universities in the U.S. and abroad.
 She is currently an assistant professor in the Department of Psychiatry at the University of Pittsburgh, where she has been on the faculty since 1974 and also has served as faculty-by-invitation at the Pittsburgh Psychoanalytic Institute since 1983.
-She is also a co-founder and president of a nonprofit educational organization called Expressive Media Inc.
+She is also a co-founder and president of a nonprofit educational organization called Expressive Media Inc, which helps produce and disseminate films and media on the use of arts in therapy.

-Rubin's other books include The Art of Art Therapy, Approaches to Art Therapy, Artful Therapy, and Introduction to Art Therapy: Sources and Resources.
+Reception and legacy

+Rubin’s approach to art therapy particularly her emphasis on art-making as a symbolic language has been cited in art therapy education and training programs.
+In her survey of the field, Maxine Junge highlighted Rubin’s role in expanding the use of expressive media in therapy and described her as a key figure in the development of art therapy as a profession in the United States.
+Critics have noted that while her emphasis on phenomenological and intuitive interpretation has been influential, it can present challenges for empirical validation in clinical research.
+Despite this, Rubin’s books continue to be assigned in graduate art therapy programs, and her films are used internationally as visual teaching tools.